 Fecal Transplantation

 Rapidly emerging onto the scene, fecal microbiota transplantation (FMT) represents the most promising candidate among non-antibiotic treatment options for patients suffering from multiple relapses or recurrences.
-Borody et al[155] in an article subtitled “Toying with Human Motions,” reviewed the use of the ultimate natural probiotic, transplanted human stool.
-Although noted to be “aesthetically unpleasing,” the use of stool transplant from one individual, usually a close relative, to the patient with relapsing CDI has had a high success rate.
+Borody et al[155] in an article subtitled “Toying with Human Motions”, reviewed the use of the ultimate natural probiotic, transplanted human stool.
+Although noted to be “aesthetically unpleasing”, the use of stool transplant from one individual, usually a close relative, to the patient with relapsing CDI has had a high success rate.
 They reviewed the published literature of the use of fecal transplantation in 84 patients, noting a rapid response without recurrence in 86%.
 The authors also reviewed the use of stool transplantation for inflammatory bowel disease and irritable bowel syndrome and provide a detailed method for donor screening, preparation and administration.

 Since then, the potential impact of FMT in the treatment of recurrent CDI has been more clearly elucidated and now represents a focal point of ongoing research.
 A systematic review of published studies between 2000-2011 identified 124 patients in seven studies with recurrent or refractory CDI who underwent FMT[156].
 Among these patients, 83% reported immediate improvement following the procedure and further remained diarrhea free for months to years.
 The results from early studies all varied in protocol for pre-transplant antibiotic use, methods of delivery, amount of material delivered, long-term follow up, and none were controlled trials.
 Nonetheless, this systematic review of the early studies highlights the potential impact of fecal transplant for the treatment of recurrent or refractory CDI.